liftoff/HumanInput/README.rst

     HI.on('s->d->f', doSDFCombo);
     // Note that the above also demonstrates how any key (or event!) can be a modifier

-.. topic:: Why aren't shifted keys like '?' or '!' handled automatically?
+Why aren't shifted keys like '?' or '!' handled automatically?
   Because the shift key produces different characters depending on the keyboard layout and there's no way (from JavaScript) to detect keyboard layouts.

 Keyboard events are triggered with ``KeyboardEvent``, ``KeyboardEvent.key`` (normalized by HumanInput if warranted) and ``KeyboardEvent.code`` as arguments.
 So if you listen to just 'keydown' or 'keyup' you can examine the key that was pressed like so: